Careers in Law Teaching

 We strongly encourage you to contact one of these faculty members as soon as you begin your preparation for the academic job search, and especially before submitting your paperwork to AALS.

-We also organize a workshop on preparing for the law teaching market, which is held in the summer each year.
-If you are interested in attending, please contact one of the committee members.
+We also organize an annual workshop on preparing for the law teaching market.
+If you are interested in attending the next conference, please contact one of the committee members.

 Information and Advice for Persons Interested in Teaching Law